LiljaKiiski/rust-project/REAMDE.md

 # rust-project

-Going to learn rust since now I have a book
+Going to learn rust because now I have a book